Relative purity, speed of fluctuations, and bounds on equilibration times: Dynamics of relative purity

 \section{Dynamics of relative purity}

-How fast does a given quantum system will fluctuate around the equilibrium?
-So far, this problem have been addressed in a few works showing that such speed would be extremely small for almost all times in typical thermodynamic cases.
-Indeed, it can be proved the infinity time-ave\-raged speed of state ${\rho_\text{S}}(t)$ quantified by the Schatten 1-norm read as ${\langle {\| d{\rho_{\text{S}}}(t)/dt \|_1}\rangle_{\infty}} \leq 2\, {\| {H_{\text{S}}}\otimes{\mathbb{I}_{\text{B}}} + {H_{\text{SB}}} \|_{\infty}} \sqrt{{d^3_{\text{S}}}/ {d^{\text{eff}}}(\omega)}$~\cite{Linden_2010}, thus depending on the effective dimension and the size of the in\-te\-rac\-ting term ${H_{\text{SB}}}$ [see Eq.~\eqref{eq:00000000001}].
-Furthermore, it has been shown the speed of fluctuations around the equilibrium can be signaled by means of quantum purity, also un\-vei\-ling the role correlations between system and environment in the equilibration process~\cite{2010_arxiv_1003.5058}.
+How fast does a given quantum system fluctuate around the equilibrium?
+So far, this problem has been addressed in a few works showing that such speed would be extremely small for almost all times in typical thermodynamic cases.
+Indeed, it can be proved that the infinity time-ave\-raged speed of state ${\rho_\text{S}}(t)$ quantified by the Schatten 1-norm reads as ${\langle {\| d{\rho_{\text{S}}}(t)/dt \|_1}\rangle_{\infty}} \leq 2\, {\| {H_{\text{S}}}\otimes{\mathbb{I}_{\text{B}}} + {H_{\text{SB}}} \|_{\infty}} \sqrt{{d^3_{\text{S}}}/ {d^{\text{eff}}}(\omega)}$~\cite{Linden_2010}, thus depending on the effective dimension and the size of the in\-te\-rac\-ting term ${H_{\text{SB}}}$ [see Eq.~\eqref{eq:00000000001}].
+Furthermore, it has been shown that the speed of fluctuations around the equilibrium can be signaled by means of quantum purity, also un\-vei\-ling the role of correlations between system and environment in the equilibration process~\cite{2010_arxiv_1003.5058}.

-Despite of these remarkable theore\-ti\-cal achievements, much less is known about the time scales involved in the equilibration process~\cite{2017_arxiv_1704.06291,PhysRevX.7.031027,TRO_2018}.
+Despite these remarkable theore\-ti\-cal achievements, much less is known about the time scales involved in the equilibration process~\cite{2017_arxiv_1704.06291,PhysRevX.7.031027,TRO_2018}.
 In this section we will investigate the dynamical behavior of re\-la\-ti\-ve purity [see Eq.~\eqref{eq:00000000004}], thus bounding its rate of change in terms of fundamental quantities such as the initial state and the Hamiltonian of the system.
 Furthermore, we provide bounds on the equilibration time $\tau$ in a similar fashion to the framework of quantum speed limits, i.e., the very basic question of how fast a quantum system evolves between two states.

-Here we focus on the time-derivative of relative purity as probing the speed of fluctuations around the equilibrium.
+Here we focus on the time derivative of relative purity as probing the speed of fluctuations around the equilibrium.
 We shall begin noticing that, since the dynamics of the subsystem $\text{S}$ is fully encoded in the diffe\-ren\-tial equation $d{\rho_{\text{S}}}(t)/dt = i {\text{Tr}_{\text{B}}}([\rho(t),H])$, with the Hamiltonian $H$ defined in Eq.~\eqref{eq:00000000001}, the absolute value of the time-derivative of relative purity becomes